steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 ### `concat(Path p, Path sources[])`

 Joins multiple blocks together to create a single file.
-This is a very under-implemented (and under-used) operation.
+This is a little-used operation currently implemented only by HDFS.

 Implementations MAY throw `UnsupportedOperationException`

 #### Preconditions

     if not exists(FS, p) : raise FileNotFoundException